top of page

 Cost: Full financial aid is available!

 This program, provided by NYU, is competitive.
-It is designed to expose students to rigorous and unique studio art projects.
+It is designed to expose students to studio art projects.
 During this program, you’ll research and create studio art projects and visit New York City’s art institutions.
 You'll take part in field trips to professional art studios to see where artists live and create.
-One of the main goals of this program is for students to walk away with a new body of work for their portfolios.
-The program also emphasizes researching and utilizing new materials and technologies in your art.
+One of the main goals of this program is for students to produce a new body of work for their portfolios.
+The program emphasizes researching and utilizing new materials and technologies in your art.
+The program only admits 54 students each year.
+You'll also develop the skills necessary to succeed in the arts at a university level.
+You can find out more information about the program here.

-Cost: The total cost for the program including housing, tuition, and meal plan is $7,272.
+Cost: The total cost for the program, including housing, tuition, and meal plan, is $7,272.
 Scholarships and financial aid are available.

 Location: Manhattan, New York City, New York